 Q: In your opinion, what makes a great leader?

-Q: If you could go back and talk to your younger self in preparation for your career, what would you say to her?
+Q: If you could talk to your younger self in preparation for your career, what would you say to her?

 Amy: I would say, “Be the best in everything you do; each and every experience is a learning curve to greatness; your actions and inactions determine if a vision will be ‘BORN or BURNT’”